UBB-bibliometrics/search-strategies/pandemic.md

 Norway's national CRIS system (Cristin) via Tableau DUCT (from Sikt) (English and Norwegian; title search only)

-- Truncation of "corona" is limited to avoid "coronary".
+- Truncation of "corona" or "korona" is limited to avoid "coronary" (and the same in Norwegian).
 - "PPE"/"personal protective equipment" do not add any additional relevant results when searching Cristin and are therefore dropped (`OR CONTAINS(LOWER([result_title]),"personal protective equipment") OR REGEXP_MATCH(([result_title]), "\bPPE\b")`.
 The same applies to mask types (e.g. N95) which only added irrelevant works.
 - "omicron" is added as a variant, but not others (e.g. alpha, delta).
 This is because alpha, beta, delta are common terms in other non-covid related fields, plus they do not give any additional results in this particular case.
 - Originally terms about home office in general were included, but now has been removed as too far outside the scope (`"home office", "working from home", "work from home", "hjemmekontor"`).